coltin/JimJam/README.md

 * JobManager can be created+configured through JobManager.Builder.
 Do this when your Application gets created (either directly fromt he App, or a service you start there).
 It can live in either.
 * Sample application lets you tap on 3 different buttons to create jobs which get added to the JobManager.
 These jobs will be put in an executor and run.
 A Toast is made when they are finished.
 The Network Job will not wait for the network (yet) and priority is ignored.
+* There is now a button to print logs (to logcat) of all the saved jobs.
+If you reboot your device, they will still show up!
+Jobs are not removed when they complete (yet).
+The "High Priority" job is  not persisted.
 * Jobs are now creatable with a JobParameters object which configures the job.
 Here you provide whether the job is persistent, requires the network, and the jobs "priority".
 * Job priority is specified as an enum.
 This will likely change to give more flexibility, and you can create your own enum of Job Priority if you want.
 I'm just experimenting with it for now.